 - Jack HARRIS, PhD candidate, Department of Geography, NUS, “Institutional configurations and the evolution of the London and Singapore DigiTech clusters” (2015-present)

-- Dennis STOLZ, PhD candidate, Department of Geography, NUS, “Financial innovation and regional development: How Impact Investing creates new geographies of marketisation in Asia”” (2015-present)
+- Dennis STOLZ, PhD candidate, Department of Geography, NUS, “Philanthro-capital and the production of space: spatio-temporalities of global philanthropy in the era of financialisation” (2015-present)

 - Yvonne GUO, PhD candidate, Lee Kuan Yew School of Public Policy, NUS, “Midshore financial centres and the emerging transparency regime” (2014-present)